Forricide/still-feel-alive/Chapter 1.md

 The alarm isn't going off.
 She can't quite make out the digits, but it *looks* like 5:00.
 When was she going to get up, again?

-Not at 5AM, that's for certain.
-She closes her eyes, waits to fall back asleep.
+Not at 5AM, that's for sure.
+She closes her eyes, takes a deep breath, and waits to fall back asleep.

-The shrill sound of glass breaking is more rousing than an alarm could ever be.
+The shrill cracking sound of glass breaking is more rousing than an alarm could ever be.
 It's not the sound of a bowl clattering to a tile floor or a dropped mug shattering.
 It's harsher, more violent.
 Glass exploding, perhaps, although that might be going a bit far.

 And it's still not enough to get out of bed at 5 in the morning.
 Not with her body feeling like this, sore and aching from some faint memory of *something*.
 Not with this lingering headache, feeling like the back of her skull was *split open*, like her brain was -